 Work Term Engagement Coordinators

-When searching for jobs and while on work term, Andrea and Deanna are your main points of contact.
+When searching for jobs and while on work term, your Work Term Engagement Coordinator is your main points of contact.
 They’ll facilitate your work term courses (COPD11, COPD12, and COPD13), and will provide additional in-person support during office hours and individual appointment times.
 During those times, you can get hands-on support with customizing your resume and cover letter, as well as advice on how to improve your interview performance.
+While on work term they can provide you with advice if you are encountering any challenges along the way.

-Contact your Student Development or Work Term Engagement Coordinators for questions about:
+Contact your Work Term Engagement Coordinators for questions about:

 - Competing for a co-op position